pfsense/docs/source/dhcp/dhcp-search-domains-on-windows-dhcp-clients.rst

 =================================================

-The DNS Search Domain functionality present in the DHCP Server settings on pfSense is only supported by some DHCP clients; pfSense uses the standard DHCP option 119 mechanism to deliver the search domains to clients which request them.
+The DNS Search Domain functionality present in the DHCP Server settings in pfSense® software is only supported by some DHCP clients; pfSense software uses the standard DHCP option 119 mechanism to deliver the search domains to clients which request them.

 Unfortunately, The Microsoft Windows DHCP client **does not support** requesting option 119, so no matter which DHCP server is used, clients